ytoshiki/u-go-01/README.md

 ## Map vs Struct

 ### Map
-- All keys me the same type
+- All keys must the same type
 - All values must be the same type
 - Keys are iondexed - can iterate over them
 - Use to represent a collection of related properties